PRODUCTION & MANAGEMENT

 Developing.
 Professionalizing.
 Networking.

 Regardless of whether you have been on the market for a long time or you are just starting, PRODUCTION & MANAGEMENT support you in your freelance work in the field of the performing arts.
+We are offering seminars, workshops and consulting for individuals or small group in the following areas:

 • Funding and applications